Site Logo

 The Special Student Allowance payment is of five-hundred euro (€500) per year payable for a maximum period of three (3) years, starting once the first year of post-secondary education is completed:

-Please click here for a Schedule of Benefits Rates.
+Please click here for a schedule of Benefits Rates.

 Eligibility